X

 • Conducive to stamping operation

-All this is for the organization of the realization of mechanization and automation of production and to improve labor productivity.
+All this is for the organization of the realization of mechanization and automation of production, and to improve labor productivity.

-5. The planned metal stamping components should process current equipment, process equipment as feasible, and assist die service life extension.
+5. The planned metal stamping components should process current equipment, process equipment as feasible, and assist in die service life extension.

 Also Read- Benefits of Using Combination Die For Your Metal Stamping Project